AstunTechnology/iso19139.eamp/README.md

 #### GeoNetwork version to use with this plugin

-Use GeoNetwork 3.2.0+ and choose the correct branch of this repository for your version of GeoNetwork.
+Use GeoNetwork 3.2.0+ and **choose the correct branch of this repository for your version of GeoNetwork**.
-This plugin is supported in previous versions of GeoNetwork, or in versions for which there is not a corresponding branch.
+This plugin is not supported in previous versions of GeoNetwork, or in versions for which there is not a corresponding git branch.

 #### Adding the plugin to the source code

-The best approach is to add the plugin as a submodule into GeoNetwork schema module.
+The best approach is to add the plugin as a submodule into the GeoNetwork schema module.

 ```
 cd schemas